flashmob/go-guerrilla/README.md

 		"NGINX_AUTH_ENABLED":"N",// Y or N
 		"NGINX_AUTH":"127.0.0.1:8025", // If using Nginx proxy, choose an ip and port to serve Auth requsts for Nginx "PID_FILE":		  "/var/run/go-guerrilla.pid",
+	    "GM_SAVE_WORKERS : "3" // how many workers saving email to the storage
 	}

 Releases